germs-lab/SOPs/manure_dna_extraction_96well.md

 1. 1 ml pipetteman
 2. 1,000 µl or 1,250 µl pipette tips
 3. razor blade
-4. disposable g(RCF)loves
+4. disposable gloves
 5. [MoBio PowerSoil htp-96 well DNA extraction kit](https://mobio.com/products/high-through-put/soil/powersoilr-htp-96-well-soil-dna-isolation-kit.html)

 ### Procedures
 1. Preperation (at least 1 day before subsampling):
     1. Clean the bench top using 70% ethanol.
     1. Prepare wide-bore tips
-        1. wear disposable g(RCF)loves
+        1. wear disposable gloves
-        1. take a non-barrier 1,000 µl or 1,250 µl pipette tip
+        1. take a non-barrier 1,000 µl or 1,250 µl VWR pipette tip (**DO NOT USE CLIP-TIPS!**)
         2. wipe the razor blade clean using 70% ethanol if it's covered with dust or dirt
         3. cut the tip using the clean razor blade for an opening ~4 mm
              + you may be able to buy these, but make sure the opening is wide enough.
 Else you may not able to pipette the samples through.